 In the case of direct modeling, you create a complex 3D object by manipulating separate simpler shapes.
 If you modify one of them or add a new one, the model’s overall geometry will not be affected.

 This type of 3D modeling works great when you need CG objects to render photorealistic images.
 For instance, to show them to clients during presentations, add to your portfolio, post on social media, or enter architectural design competitions.
 Also, you can brainstorm and quickly test various design ideas using this method.
 All because it lets you make changes to 3D objects freely, without having to stick to any particular parameters.

-The most popular software for this way of making 3D models includes 3ds Max, Blender, and Maya.
+The most popular software for this way of making 3D models includes 3ds Max, Devcode, Blender, and Maya.

 Now, there are two main subtypes of direct modeling: polygonal and spline modeling.
 Let’s take a closer look at them.

 This way of creating 3D models is the most versatile one.
 Here, you build an object by shaping a mesh made of polygons — tiny “building blocks” with three or more straight sides.
 The level of detail here depends on the polygon count — the higher it is, the more detailed model you get.